nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 =======

 The application can be built and tested in various configurations.
-The following procedure refers to the scenario where the gaming mouse (PCA20041) and the keyboard (PCA20037) are connected simultaneously to the dongle (PCA10059).
+The following procedure refers to the scenario where the gaming mouse (nRF52840 Gaming Mouse) and the keyboard (nRF52832 Desktop Keyboard) are connected simultaneously to the dongle (nRF52840 USB Dongle).

 After building the application with or without :ref:`specifying the build types <nrf_desktop_selecting_build_types>`, test the nRF Desktop application by performing the following steps: